-At this point you know the best venues in the city, experts' tips on how to make it through ADE, our picks for the best events at this year's edition, where to eat when you're hungover, and what sights not to miss in the Dutch capital.
+There's a lot to go over to make sure you're prepared for Amsterdam Dance Event.
+You've got to get to know the best venues in the city, experts' tips on how to make it through ADE, where to eat when you're hungover, and what sights not to miss in the Dutch capital.

-With so much thought put into the upcoming festivities, we thought we'd finish off our ADE prep by looking back.
-So take a breath, relax and enjoy the favourite memories of bygone Amsterdam Dance Events from those in the know.
+It can be a little overwhelming how much there is to see and do, so for now take a breath, relax and enjoy the favourite memories of bygone Amsterdam Dance Events from those in the know.

 Susanne van Maanen, Founder of Komm Schon Alter